-This week our #AskMeAnything session welcomed Susmitha Burra, Product Manager of GroupBy.
+This week our #AskMeAnything session welcomed Susmitha Burra, Product Manager at GroupBy.
 Susmitha drew from her years of Product Management experience to discuss transition roles for PMs from various backgrounds including Marketing, Analytics, and UX/UI design.

 Meet Susmitha Burra